-We love talking to young researchers and laureates at the Heidelberg Laureate Forum, and this year we produce a daily video diary to take everyone behind the scenes of this special digital HLF.
+We love talking to young researchers and laureates at the Heidelberg Laureate Forum, and this year we produced a daily video diary to take everyone behind the scenes of this special digital HLF.

 In this short video Clement Twumasi tells us about his work helping to understand a parasite that has been decimating fish populations around he world.